 Charting can be more of a challenge when offering telehealth services.
-You don’t want to audibly type away during your session, but you need to ensure you are documenting the session fully if you want the maximum reimbursement.
+You do not want to audibly type away during your session, but you need to ensure you are documenting the session fully if you want the maximum reimbursement.

 ICANotes is a behavioral health EHR that allows you to create documentation swiftly and accurately for your teletherapy services.
-If you want to see how our specialized platform works, sign up for a free trial of the software.
+At ICANotes, we help you improve your efficiency, grow your practice and get paid faster.
+If you want to see how our specialized platform works, sign up for a free trial of our software today.